 - Does the customer fully understand their transaction/new service/new product?
-Do they need guidance, how-to’s, FAQ’s, instructional videos, documentation, or formalised training?
+Do they need guidance, how-to’s, FAQs, instructional videos, documentation, or formalized training?

-- Are there channels available to allow timely responsive communication between your organisation and the purchasing customer/user?
+- Are there channels available to allow timely responsive communication between your organization and the purchasing customer/user?

 - Who are the customers?
 What is known about them now/in the future?
 How is this profile information kept updated?

 - Where are the customers coming from – what channels will any advertising take place on?
-How will they maximise and optimise sales revenue from top-selling lines?
-How will you respond to new target markets or supporting new customer types?
+How will they maximize and optimize sales revenue from top-selling lines?
+How will you respond to new target markets or support new customer types?